krishnaanaril/Notes/Books/TheDesignOfEverydayThings.md

 -	There are two major classes of slips: **action-based and memory-lapse**
 -	In action-based slips, the wrong action is performed.
 In lapses, memory fails, so the intended action is not done, or its results are not evaluated.
 -	A mistake occurs when the wrong goal is established, or the wrong plan is formed.
+- Classification of slips: **Capture slips, Description-similarity slips, memory-lapse slips and mode-error slips**.
 -	Mistakes have three major classes: **rule-based, knowledge-based and memory-lapse.**
+- **Checklists** are powerful tools, proven to increase the accuracy of behaviour and to reduce error, particularly slips and memory lapses.
+They are especially important in situations with multiple, complex requirements, and even more so where there are interruptions.
+- It is always better to have two people do checklists together as a team: one to read the instructions, the other to execute it.
+- Solutions for preventing errors and for detecting and correcting them:
+    - Adding constraints to block errors
+    - Undo: Provision to undo the action that caused error
+    - Confirmation and error messages